junxit/us-congress-bills-111/metadata.md

 - 2009-01-29 — Senate amendment submitted
 - 2009-01-29 — Senate amendment submitted
 - 2009-01-29 — Senate insists on its amendment, asks for a conference, appoints conferees Baucus; Rockefeller; Conrad; Grassley; Hatch. (consideration: CR S1049)
+- 2009-01-30 — Message on Senate action sent to the House.
+- 2009-01-30 — SA 63 previously adopted was further modified by Unanimous Consent. (consideration: CR S1232; text as further modified: CR S1232)
+- 2009-02-03 — Rules Committee Resolution H. Res.
+107 Reported to House.
+Upon the adoption of H. Res.
+107, it shall be in order to take from the Speaker's table the bill H.R.
+2 with the Senate amendment thereto, and for the Chair to entertain a motion to concur in the Senate amendment.
+The Senate amendment and the motion shall be considered as read.
+The motion shall be debatable for one hour.
+- 2009-02-04 — Became Public Law No: 111-3.
+- 2009-02-04 — Became Public Law No: 111-3.
+- 2009-02-04 — Cleared for White House.
+- 2009-02-04 — DEBATE - The House proceeded with one hour of debate on the motion to agree to the Senate amendment to H.R.
+2.
+- 2009-02-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-02-04 — On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 290 - 135 (Roll No. 50). (text as House agreed to Senate amendment: CR H934-961)
+- 2009-02-04 — Presented to President.
+- 2009-02-04 — Presented to President.
+- 2009-02-04 — Pursuant to the provisions of H. Res.
+107, Mr. Waxman moved to agree to the Senate amendment. (consideration: CR H934-975)
+- 2009-02-04 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to by the Yeas and Nays: 290 - 135 (Roll No. 50).(text as House agreed to Senate amendment: CR H934-961)
+- 2009-02-04 — Rule H. Res.
+107 passed House.
+- 2009-02-04 — Senate amendment submitted
+- 2009-02-04 — Signed by President.
+- 2009-02-04 — Signed by President.
+- 2009-02-04 — The previous question was ordered pursuant to the rule. (consideration: CR H974)